 DNV’s global head office is located in a beautiful setting by the sea at Høvik, outside Oslo, with a park and beach that allow many different activities.
 For instance, DNV’s own sports association has a swimming group and kayaks ready for a trip on the sea after work.
 Emil is also a member of the golf group, while Ingelin goes kayaking and plays tennis with her colleagues.

 “DNV’s own network, Connect, is a little like a line association and forges both social and professional links,” say Ingelin and Emil.
 In Connect, you get to know people in other departments and professional disciplines, through for example Lunch&Learns lectures or social events such as Afterwork and skiing trips to Hemsedal.
-Because of COVID-19, it has been difficult to organize events involving physical attendance this year.
-Connect has solved this problem by arranging digital Lunch&Learns and other digital social events such as paint&sip, quiz, bingo and cookery courses.

 What qualities do you believe are important for doing a good job and enjoying your work in DNV?